How useful is parkour?

 One of the most obvious benefits of parkour is the physical fitness it provides.
 Practicing parkour can help improve strength, flexibility, balance, coordination, and overall cardiovascular fitness.
 Additionally, parkour training can help to develop discipline, focus, and problem-solving skills.
 These benefits make parkour an excellent way to stay active and push oneself physically and mentally.

 Parkour builds strength in several ways.
 One of the primary ways it does so is through the use of bodyweight exercises.
 Many parkour movements, such as vaulting, climbing, and jumping, rely on the strength of the individual’s own body to execute.
-These movements typically involve using multiple muscle groups, including the arms, legs, core, and back, which helps to build overall strength and muscle tone.
+These movements typically involve using multiple muscle groups, including the arms, legs, core, and back, which help to build overall strength and muscle tone.

 Additionally, parkour often requires repetitive movements, such as running, jumping and climbing, which can lead to muscle hypertrophy (increase in muscle size), endurance and power.
 Also, parkour training typically involves practicing movements at different intensities and resistance levels, which helps to build strength and endurance in the muscles.